Adjust your body's structural integrity for pain relief, mobility and improved health - without drugs or surgery

 What is chiropractic?

-Chiropractic is a health care profession belonging to the field of complementary and alternative medicine, and concerned with the diagnosis and treatment of neuro-muscular disorders.
+Chiropractic is a health care profession belonging to the field of complementary and alternative medicine.
+The field is concerned with the diagnosis and treatment of neuromusculoskeletal disorders (those affecting the nerves, muscles and/or the spine).

 Chiropractors use their hands to manipulate the spine in order to reduce pain and restore the quality and range of motion.